Barclays review

 Performing trades with Barclays

-To trade effectively with Barclays, it's important to get a have a good understanding of the Barclays trading tools and the markets.
+To trade effectively with Barclays, it's important to have a good understanding of the Barclays trading tools and the markets.
 Make sure you make full use of all education tools.
-This includes eduction tools with Barclays and externally.
+Including educational tools with Barclays and externally.

-Take time to look around the Barclays platforms and train yourself to think more systematically and logically about the markets.
-It's a new skill-set for many, but it is what the market requires of you.
+Take an analytical approach to trading with Barclays.
+Explore the Barclays platform and train yourself to think systematically and logically about the markets.

 Customer Support at Barclays

-Barclays have a B grade support rating because sometimes the reposonse was slow or our query wasnt answered.
+Barclays have a B grade support rating because sometimes the response was slow or they didn't answer our query.
 Barclays offer

 Livechat Support at Barclays